-Wild Twins course will ride again in 2021 as an online expedition, with a mixture of live & recorded classes, solo and paired assignments, as well as a parcel of wild materials sent to you before the course starts.
-The course will run from 24th April until 15 May and filled up in a month.
+Wild Twins course will ride again in November 2021 as an online expedition, with a mixture of live & recorded classes, solo and paired assignments, as well as a parcel of wild materials sent to you before the course starts.
+The first course ran from 24th April until 15 May and filled up in a month.
 The next course will run from 13th November – 4th December 2021.
 It is filling up, so if you’d like to book, go to www.wyrdschool.ie for all the course details, joining information and prices.

 What we might lose in not being in the same room together, we will gain by folks who are far away being able to join us, no one needs to fly or travel, and we will all find the wildness in our own locales, as well as in our art and writing.
 This will be the third outing for our unique course, where we bring image and language together, where we entice the outside in, and make everything from scratch, no tired machine-made thoughts pass muster.
 We’ll branch like trees and chase stories round the woods.
 You’ll see more here on my website as well as previous incarnations of this work.
 This year we are providing 3 low-cost bursaries.